Dean's Steak & Seafood

 South Alamo and the Downtown Dining Habit

 South Alamo Street runs through one of San Antonio's more layered downtown corridors, passing the McNay-adjacent arts district institutions and threading toward the King William neighbourhood before the River Walk's tourist gravity pulls everything north.
 It is the kind of street where locals actually eat, rather than the kind where they take out-of-town guests to perform San Antonio for them.
-Dean's Steak & Seafood at 431 S Alamo sits in that context: a steakhouse and seafood address that the city's downtown regulars treat as a known quantity, the sort of place where the decision of where to go stops being a decision at all.
+Dean's Steak & Seafood at 431 S Alamo sits in that context: a classic steakhouse and seafood restaurant in downtown San Antonio, with a 4.8 Google rating from 1,693 reviews, the sort of place where the decision of where to go stops being a decision at all.

 That quality of habitual return is not incidental to a steakhouse's identity.
-The format — prime beef, Gulf seafood, a room that rewards familiarity — tends to self-select for a clientele that values consistency over novelty.
-Across American cities, the steakhouse that survives on repeat business rather than tourist spend occupies a different tier from its celebration-dinner counterparts.
+The format, prime beef, Gulf seafood, a room that rewards familiarity, tends to self-select for a clientele that values consistency over novelty.
+Across American cities, the steakhouse that survives on repeat business rather than tourist spend occupies a different position from its celebration-dinner counterparts.
 It operates on the logic that the regulars already know what they want, and the job of the kitchen is not to surprise them.

 The Steakhouse as Neighbourhood Institution